UPPMAX/R-matlab-julia-HPC/docs/evaluations/20250326_julia/README.md

 ## [Question 2: What do you think about the pace of teaching overall?](pace.txt)

 - teaching was excellent
 - It was good.
-However, some parts were redundant if you hade attended another day.
+However, some parts were redundant if you had attended another day.
 - ok

 ## [Question 5: Which future training topics would you like to be provided by the training host(s)?](future_topics.txt)

-- machine learning/deep learning/ai-releated training
+- machine learning/deep learning/ai-related training
 - A more detailed overview of how to setup everything to work with the gpus.

 ## [Question 6: Do you have any additional comments?](comments.txt)